lukaleli/map-props-changes-to-callbacks/README.md

 ```

 **IMPORTANT NOTE**

-If you're composing multiple HOCs with `compose` utility from `redux` library make sure that `map-props-changes-to-callbacks` comes **as the outermost in the chain**.
+If you're composing multiple HOCs with `compose` utility from the `redux` library make sure that `map-props-changes-to-callbacks` comes **as the outermost in the chain**.
 Otherwise callback mappings won't work!